Mab Darogan

-Y Mab Darogan ([ə mɑːb daˈrɔɡan] meaning "The Destined/prophesied Son" or "Son of Destiny") is a messianic figure of Welsh legend, destined to force the Germanic Anglo-Saxons and Vikings out of Britain and reclaim it for its Celtic Briton inhabitants.
-A number of figures have been called Y Mab Darogan in history (other titles include Y Gŵr Darogan and Y Daroganwr)).
+Y Mab Darogan ([ə mɑːb daˈrɔɡan] meaning "The Destined/prophesied child" or "Child of Destiny") is a messianic figure of Welsh legend, destined to force the Germanic Anglo-Saxons and Vikings out of Britain and reclaim it for its Celtic Briton inhabitants.
+A number of figures have been called Y Mab Darogan in history (other titles include Y Gŵr Darogan and Y Daroganwr).
 An extensive corpus of medieval Welsh prophetic verse, beginning with Armes Prydain (10th century?), is centred on the figure of Y Mab Darogan.

 Historical figures

 Arthur

 Some later poetry associated Y Mab Darogan with the legendary King Arthur.
 Arthur was often seen as a protector figure who defended the Britons against all manner of threats.
 He is specifically indicated as fighting the Saxons in the 9th-century text Historia Brittonum and in works based on it.
 However, Arthur does not appear in the Armes Prydain and other early prophetic works.